FILING DEADLINE: Friday, November 17, 2023, by 4:30 PM

 The Providence School Board is the governing body responsible for ensuring that the Providence Public School District provides a high-quality education for all Providence students.
-The School Board is not an administrative or day-to-day operations body but instead, governs by establishing policy to guide the Superintendent in the administration and operation of the schools.
+The School Board is not an administrative or day-to-day operations body but instead, governs by establishing a policy to guide the Superintendent in the administration and operation of the schools.
 This is achieved by monitoring progress toward achieving direct goals, and by engaging the community in planning for and supporting schools.
-The individual Board member works with the Board as a whole and collaboratively with the Superintendent to accomplish the district’s mission.
+The individual School Board Member works with the School Board as a whole and collaboratively with the Superintendent to accomplish the district’s mission.

 PRINCIPLES FOR SCHOOL BOARDS